Lepiota brunneoincarnata

-Lepiota brunneoincarnata, also known as the deadly dapperling, is a gilled mushroom of the genus Lepiota in the order Agaricales.
+Lepiota brunneoincarnata, the deadly dapperling, is a gilled mushroom of the genus Lepiota in the order Agaricales.
 Widely distributed in Europe and temperate regions of Asia as far east as China, it grows in grassy areas such as fields, parks and gardens, and is often mistaken for edible mushrooms.
 The mushroom has a brown scaled cap up to 4 cm wide with a pinkish brown stem and white gills.
 It is highly toxic, with several deaths having been recorded as it resembles the edible grey knight (Tricholoma terreum) and fairy ring champignon (Marasmius oreades).

 Taxonomy

 The species was described by Swiss botanists Robert Hippolyte Chodat and Charles-Édouard Martin in 1889, who noted it growing on roadsides in Geneva in Switzerland.
-Genetic analysis of DNA showed it is closely related to other amatoxin-containing species such as Lepiota subincarnata and L. elaiophylla.
+Genetic analysis of DNA showed it is closely related to other amatoxin-containing species such as Lepiota subincarnata.

 Description

 The cap is 2.7–4 cm across, hemispherical at first before becoming more convex without an obvious boss.
 It is red-brown when young, before fading to a pale pinkish brown with darker brown scales.
 There is generally a large unbroken scale in the centre of the cap.
 The cap margin is inrolled and the cap is fleshy.
 The thick uncrowded gills are white, with occasional forks and smaller gills (lamellulae) in between.
 They are free (unattached to the stem).
 The spore print is white.
 The cylindrical stem is 2–3.5 cm tall by 0.6–0.9 cm wide.
 The upper part of the stem is pinkish tan while the lower part is covered in dark brown scales.
 They are separated by a dark brown ring-like zone.
 The thick flesh reddens on bruising or cutting, and smells somewhat like unripe fruit.
 The taste is mild.
-The oval spores are 6–7.5 µm long by 3.5–5 µm wide, and are dextrinoid – they turn red-brown in Melzer's reagent.
+The oval spores are 6–7.5 μm long by 3.5–5 μm wide, and are dextrinoid – they turn red-brown in Melzer's reagent.